Product Name | Price | Delivery | Qty |

 The pressure reducer works based on the balance of two opposing forces:

-1 the spring force against opening the passage section.
+1 the spring force against the opening of the passage section.

-2 the force of the membrane against closing the passage section.
+2 the force of the membrane against the closure of the passage section.

-When a faucet is opened, the force of the spring becomes greater than that of the membrane; the obturator moves downwards, opening the passage to the water.
+When a tap is opened, the spring force becomes greater than the opposing force of the membrane; the shutter moves downwards, opening the passage to the water.
 The greater the water consumption, the greater the decrease in pressure under the membrane, thus causing a greater passage of fluid through the passage section.

-When all taps are closed, the downstream pressure increases, pushing the membrane upwards.
-In this way, the obturator closes the passage section, keeping the pressure constant at the regulation value.
+When all the taps are closed, the downstream pressure increases and pushes the membrane upwards.
+In this way, the shutter closes the passage section, keeping the pressure constant at the regulation value.
 A minimal difference in the force exerted by the membrane, in relation to that exerted by the spring, causes the device to close.